 I met Ross, a semi-retired, self-proclaimed “organic farmer” on the shuttle.
 We quickly became skiing buddies.

 Ross oversaw his dominion like a benevolent Roman emperor, as you’d expect from someone who has made millions of dollars as an expert witness in company valuations, where swagger is the most important qualification on the curriculum vitae.

 You may ask, “What does an expert witness in divorce settlements have to do with living in Mexico as a single person?”

 Many of his valuations were high-profile divorces involving companies worth million of dollars.
 Ultimately, the ex-wife usually received a sizable settlement.
 "And often they began to spend it away on jewelry, homes and cars." he explained to me on the ski lift one day.
 "After 34 years, I've seen it played out time and time again.
-It's gone but they've remained the same."
+The money's gone but they've remained the same."

 The only good thing that can come from loss is that we become better people.
 Loss cracks us open, but with it comes the promise that we can emerge as someone new, someone better, even as pieces of the shell are still sticking to us and we're protesting like birds in a pie.

 Great loss is like a meteor.
 It produces a crater and changes everything around it much more than the banality of life event itself.
 Loved ones die, people stop loving other people and people get sick.
 Everyday events with catastrophic individual consequences.

-Watching too much television, drinking, over-spending and other forms of escapism only delays the process of growing from it.
+Watching too much television, drinking, over-spending and other forms of escapism only delay the process of growing from it.
 I've have never seen anyone emerge successfully from great loss whole without spending a great amounts of time in introspection.

 Therapists often recommend that a person grieving a loss like a death or divorce change things in their environment.
 Even superficial changes like painting rooms of your house a different color or making a guest room a study can help.